bitmakerlabs/seatyourself/planning.md

 Need to have:

-1. As a visitor, when I go to the homepage, I am presented with a list of restaurants.
+1. ~~As a visitor, when I go to the homepage, I am presented with a list of restaurants.~~
-1. As a visitor, when I click on a restaurant, I am presented with:
+1. ~~As a visitor, when I click on a restaurant, I am presented with:
   - address
   - neighbourhood
   - price range
   - summary
   - menu
-  - a list of available time slots
+  - a list of available time slots~~
 1. As a customer, when I go to a restaurant's page, I can make a reservation for the time and party size of my choice.
 1. As a customer, if I try to make a reservation outside of a restaurant's opening hours, the reservation will not be made and I will be shown a message indicating why.
 1. As a customer, if I try to make a reservation at a time when a restaurant is already at max capacity, the reservation will not be made and I will be shown a message indicating why.
 1. As a customer, if I try to make a reservation for a date in the past, the reservation will not be made and I will be shown a message indicating why
+1. On home page each restaurant has address, price range

 Should have